 Reason Definition Sickness Student is absent due to illness.
 Family Illness or Death Student is absent due to sickness or death in the family.
 Impassable Roads Student is absent due to impassable roads or other weather-related conditions that prevent an individual student from attending school.
-Personal Student is absent due to any of the following reasons: • Religious observance • Religious education • Required to be in court • Attendance at health clinic (includes doctor and dentist appointments) • Approved cooperative work program • College visitation (Juniors/Seniors only) • Military obligation Bus Tardy Student arrived late due to a bus delay.
-In-District Instruction Student is assigned to In-District suspension or tutoring center within the district.
-In-School Instruction Student is assigned to In-School suspension or tutoring center within the school.
+Personal Student is absent due to any of the following reasons: Religious observance Religious education Required to be in court Attendance at health clinic (includes doctor and dentist appointments) Approved cooperative work program College visitation (Juniors/Seniors only) Military obligation Bus Tardy Student arrived late due to a bus delay.
+In-District Instruction Student is assigned to In-District suspension or academic support center within the district.
+In-School Instruction Student is assigned to In-School suspension or academic support center within the school.
 Approved School Activity Student is participating in an approved activity within the school (such as counseling appointment, music lessons, appointment with teacher or support staff).
-Home Instruction Student has been approved for home tutoring by the district.
+Home Instruction Student has been approved for tutoring by the district.
+This may be conducted in-person at home, in a public setting, or remotely.
 Time Out Student is assigned to Time Out Room within the building.
 Educational Day Educational trips are planned as an integral part of a particular course or program.
 A teacher must accompany the pupil.
 "Take Your Child To Work" will be considered an Educational Day, provided that the absence occurs on the nationally recognized date.
-Quarantine Absent Student has been placed into quarantine by Monroe County Department of Public Health and cannot attend school remotely.
-Quarantine Present Student has been placed into quarantine by Monroe County Department of Public Health and attends school remotely.
-Isolation Absent Student has been placed into isolation by Monroe County Department of Public Health and cannot attend school remotely.
-Isolation Present Student has been placed into isolation by Monroe County Department of Public Health and attends school remotely.
+Isolation Absent (Health Related) Student has been placed into isolation and cannot attend school remotely.